Jamie-Dean-Lab/P-Net-Reproducibility-Paper/README.md

 All scripts should be run from the root directory rather than from the individual experiment folders.
 If you are running the radiosensitivity experiment scripts you will also need to have R installed with tidyverse.

+## Datasets
+Pre-processed datasets for the experiments can be downloaded from 10.5281/zenodo.17340266.
+Unzip and put the data folder in each experiment's root folder then execute the run_me.py script.

 ## Structure of the repository
 All code pertaining to P-Net and supporting pipeline can be found in the architecture folder.
 All other folders are experiment specific and this is the intended way to use the repository.